On a notion of "Galois closure" for extensions of rings: Introduction

 If $X/Y$ is an $n$-covering and $\mathcal{A}$ is as above, then for any $a\in\mathcal{A}(U)$ we can define the coefficients $s_j(a)$ of the ``characteristic polynomial'' $P_a$ of $a$ as follows.
 We obtain an $\OO_U$-module endomorphism of $\mathcal{A}|_U$ given by multiplication by $a$.
 We let $s_j(a)$ be the trace of the induced endomorphism of $\bigwedge^j\mathcal{A}|_U$.
 We can then define a sheaf of ideals $\mathcal{I}(\mathcal{A},\OO_Y)$ of $\mathcal{A}^{\otimes n}$ generated by the local expressions as in (\ref{fundrels}) and let

 We define

 Even in this more general context of $n$-coverings of schemes, we still have the analogues of Theorems~1, 3, 4, and 5.
-More precisely, \\ \\ \begin{theorem1'} \emph{ If $X/Y$ is an $n$-covering and $Z\rightarrow Y$ is a morphism of schemes, then there is a natural isomorphism
+More precisely, \\ \\ \begin{theorem1'} \emph{ If $X/Y$ is an $n$-covering and $Z\to Y$ is a morphism of schemes, then there is a natural isomorphism

 } \end{theorem1'} \begin{theorem3'} \emph{ If $X/Y$ is an $n$-covering defined by a locally free sheaf $\mathcal{A}$ of $\OO_Y$-algebras which is locally generated as an $\OO_Y$-algebra by one element, then $G(X/Y)$ is an $n!$-covering of $Y$. }\\ \end{theorem3'} \begin{theorem4'} \emph{ If $X/Y$ is an $n$-covering which is \'etale, then $G(X/Y)$ is an $n!$-covering of $Y$ which is \'etale. }\\ \end{theorem4'} \begin{theorem5'} \emph{ If $X/Y$ is an $n$-covering defined by a locally free sheaf $\mathcal{A}$ of $\OO_Y$-algebras and $n\leq3$, then $G(X/Y)$ is an $n!$-covering of $Y$. }\\ \end{theorem5'} Theorems $1'$, $3'$, $4'$, and $5'$ follow directly from Theorems~1, 3, 4, and 5, due to the local nature of our definitions.
-Hence we will concentrate primarily on the proofs of Theorems 1--8, in the case where $A$ is a (free) ring of rank $n$ over $B$.
+Hence we will concentrate primarily on the proofs of Theorems 1--9, in cases of locally free ring extensions of rank $n$.